Roosevelt High School

 How to submit your requests

-1. Current 8th graders at a SPS Middle School must submit their course requests online via the student’s source account.
-Online registration closes on April 26th.
-If you miss that deadline, follow the instruction below.
+1. Current 8th graders at a SPS Middle School submit their course requests online via the student’s source account.
+Online registration closes on May 2nd.
+If you miss that deadline, follow the instructions below.

-2. Students coming from other SPS High School, Private School, or from outside of the district will need to fill out the course option worksheet and email, mail, or drop it off at Roosevelt.
+2. Students coming from other SPS High Schools, Private School, or from outside of the district will need to fill out the Course Option Worksheet and email, mail, or drop it off at Roosevelt.

-3. If you need a paper copy of the Course Option Worksheet, please contact Roosevelt’s main office at 206-252-4810.
+3. If you need a paper copy of the Course Option Worksheet, email our registrar Dana Miller dtmiller@seattleschools.org thru 6/25/25.
+After that, please contact Roosevelt’s main office at 206-252-4810.

-Course Description Book – more details for every course we may offer next year.
-Please note that not all classes listed may be available.
+Course Description Book – more details for every course we hope to offer next year.
+Please note that not all classes listed will become part of our 2025-26 Master Schedule.

 SPS Introduction to High School Course Registration